19h/caution.js/README.md

 ### `caution.moduleHash(?moduleName)`

-This returns the hash value for the currently-loaded version of a module.
+This returns the hash value for the currently-loaded version of a given module.

 If `moduleName` is omitted, it returns a map from all known modules to their hashes.